40+ Wickedly Fun Halloween Cupcakes

 Halloween Ghost Cupcake

 You can pick from a variety of Halloween cupcake recipes for the base of this dessert—the real magic comes from the ghostly design on top.
 Marshmallow creme is the secret behind this spooky Halloween treat.
-The orange frosting on the cupcake helps make the spooky soul really pop.
+The orange frosting on the cupcake helps make the spooky ghoul pop.

 Peeking Monster Cupcake

 This spooky cupcake is sure to be a monster hit as Halloween treats for a party.
 Big eyes and spiky hair (made from rainbow candy corn) transform a plain cupcake into a special Halloween dessert.